shawnrushefsky/reviews-things/content/reviews/pixel3.md

 ## Display

 The display is a 5.5 in (140 mm) FHD+ OLED at 443 ppi (2160x1080), and it's really gorgeous.
 The image appears to sit right on the surface of the screen, not behind a thick pane of glass.
-The colors are vivid, and images and videos look sharp.
+The colors are vivid, and images, videos, and text look clear and sharp.

 It supports 3 different color profiles: